 moderator, the clerk, the treasurer, the financial secretary, the members of

-the Board of Spiritual and Parish Life, the Board of Trustees, the Board of
+the Board of Ministry and Mission, the Board of Trustees, and the Board of

 The following terms shall apply to officers: